wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 **Table 1.** Serialization Options: Comparison of Features

-**Note:** By default, you can use Geode delta propagation with PDX serialization.
+**注意:** By default, you can use Geode delta propagation with PDX serialization.
 However, delta propagation will not work if you have set the Geode property `read-serialized` to “true”.
 In terms of deserialization, to apply a change delta propagation requires a domain class instance and the `fromDelta`method.
 If you have set `read-serialized` to true, then you will receive a `PdxInstance`instead of a domain class instance and `PdxInstance` does not have the `fromDelta` method required for delta propagation.

 **Differences between Geode Serialization (PDX or Data Serializable) and Java Serialization**